Skip to main content

 Path Scoping

-// Full access to all keys
+// Full access to all keys in the KV store

-// Access only to keys under /users/alice/
+// Scoped access: only keys under /users/alice/

 Delegation Chains